-A simple, lightweight yet complete Laravel 5.5+ admin panel and backend
+An easy to implement, lightweight yet complete Laravel 5.5+ admin panel/backend and media/filemanager.

 To install the package use